Opportunities (Sales) — Opportunity Workflow: Create, Triage, Convert to Project

 • Use triage to maintain accurate ownership and complete details

-• Archive duplicates or disqualified requests to keep the dashboard clean
+• Archive duplicates or disqualified Opportunity to keep the dashboard clean

 • Automate conversion from Closed Won → Project where possible to reduce manual effort